-Having a dog is a full-time job, and sometimes you find yourself in the darkness of the late evening where the day’s light starts to go out and you're just beginning to leave the front door to take your furry friend out for their daily stroll.
+Having a dog in the family is a LOT of work – feeding, cleaning, playing, walking – it's a full-time job.
+Walking your dog is important, but sometimes you find yourself in the darkness of the late evening, the day’s light starting to go out just as you're leaving the front door to take your furry friend out for their daily stroll.
 The last thing you want is to see is your beloved Beagle running away after a rabbit and off into the dark of the night, leash attached and everything.

 In this blog, we will be covering...

 - 6 situations where you and your dog will be finding a flashlight useful

-Some Dog-walking Flashlights Here at J2LEDFLASHLIGHT
+Some Dog-walking Flashlights at J2Ledflashlight

 The range is great, with the lowest setting beginning at 1 lumen and capping at 1000 lumens.
 With the brightness adjustment button being on the side of the flashlight, it is also super easy to change brightness settings with one hand as you keep your dog steady with the other.

-Attach the lanyard around your wrist and you also won’t have to worry about dropping the flashlight while in mid-walk.
+Attach the lanyard around your wrist and you also won’t have to worry about dropping the flashlight mid-walk.
 The flashlight even comes with a solid and super tough Velcro holster, so you can attach it to your belt or leash handle when you are in need of a free hand.

-Tips for Choosing a Flashlight for Evening/Night-Time Dog Walking
+Extra Tips for Choosing a Flashlight for Evening/Night-Time Dog Walking

 We all like to know where we’re walking.
 It becomes twice as important when we have a dog companion at our side.
-Therefore, here at J2LEDFLASHLIGHT we encourage you to keep walking your dogs, daytime or not.
-Enjoy what the outdoors has to offer and go nurture that special bond that you have with your canine friend.
+At J2Ledflashlight we encourage you to keep walking, daytime or not.
+Enjoy what the outdoors has to offer and go nurture that special bond you have with your canine friend.
 We hope to see you guys enjoying the evenings taking your little friends for those little strolls.

-Remember you want a flashlight that compliments your ability to adapt to the changing environment around you and your dog at any time – especially at night.
-Some recommendations include tying your lanyard to your flashlight, so you never have to worry about dropping it.
-Always remember to carry around a spare battery along with your essentials so you also don’t go blind mid-walk.
-Make sure to double-check these things as they may become important when you least expect them.
+- You'll want a flashlight that lets you maintain your ability to adapt to the changing environment around you and your dog at any time – especially at night.
+Some recommendations include tying a lanyard to your flashlight so you never have to worry about dropping it, or keeping a flashlight holster on your belt so you can free your hand if needed.